 |<name>||If specified, list only the named cache pool.|

-In order to lock block files into memory, the DataNode relies on native JNI code found in libhadoop.so.
+In order to lock block files into memory, the DataNode relies on native JNI code found in libhadoop.so or hadoop.dll on Windows.
 Be sure to enable JNI if you are using HDFS centralized cache management.

 Be sure to configure the following:

 This determines the maximum amount of memory a DataNode will use for caching.
-The "locked-in-memory size" ulimit (ulimit -l) of the DataNode user also needs to be increased to match this parameter (see below section on OS Limits).
+On Unix-like systems, the “locked-in-memory size” ulimit (ulimit -l) of the DataNode user also needs to be increased to match this parameter (see below section on OS Limits).
 When setting this value, please remember that you will need space in memory for other things as well, such as the DataNode and application JVM heaps and the operating system page cache.

 The following properties are not required, but may be specified for tuning: